Dreamweaver Tutorial: How to Create a Website with Dreamweaver CS3 (Part 1)

 How to Modify/Revise the Template in Dreamweaver

 With Dreamweaver's template system, modifying the design of your site is trivial.
 For example, let's say that you have decided you want to show your appreciation to thesitewizard.com for the help you received, by adding a button link to thesitewizard.com, like the following, to your side bar.
+Copy the above button to your website folder.
+Simply click the right mouse button on the image, select "Save" (or equivalent) from the menu, and save it into your website folder.

 Open your template for the site.
 Click in the space just after your navigation menu in the side bar.
 Click "Insert | Image" from the menu and select the image that you have just saved.
 In the "Alternate text" field, type "thesitewizard.com - Tutorials for Webmasters".
 Click the "OK" button.
 In the "Properties" pane at the bottom of the page, enter "http://www.thesitewizard.com/" into the "Link" field.
 In the "Border" field, enter "0" (zero, without the quotes).
 Just next to the box where you entered "0" for the border are three small buttons.
 Click the middle button (the "Align Center" button).
 Your button should now be centered in the side bar.